-- Save Username Indicates whether to save the database username in the connection configura- - Save Password Indicates whether to save the database password in the connection settings. - Only look in meta data table Restricts the displayed tables to those that are in the all\sdo\geom\metadata view.
+- Save Username Indicates whether to save the database username in the connection configuration. - Save Password Indicates whether to save the database password in the connection settings. - Month of the displayed of the displayed tables to those that are in the all sdo geom metadata view.
 This can speed up the initial display of spatial tables. - Only look for user's tables When searching for spatial tables, restrict the search to tables that are owned by the user. - Also list tables with no geometry Indicates that tables without geometry should also be listed by default. - We estimated table statistics for the layer metadata When the layer is set up, various metadata are required for the Oracle table.
 This includes information such as the table row count, geometry type and spatial extents of the data in the geometry column.
 If the table contains a large number of rows, determining this metadata can be time-consuming.
 By activating this option, the following fast table metadata operations are done: Row count is determined from all\tables.num\rows.
 Table extents are always determined with the SDO\TUNE.EXTENTS\OF function, even if a layer filter is applied.
-Table geometry is determined from the first 100 non-null geometry rows in the table. - Month of the Only existing geometry types Only list the existing geometry types and don't offer to add others.
+Table geometry is determined from the first 100 non-null geometry rows in the table. - Month of the existing geometry types Only list the existing geometry types and don't offer to add others.